 6 Steps to Write a Check Example

-Writing a check is simple.
-But you do need to ensure it’s written properly to be an accepted form of payment.
+The check-writing process is simple.
+However, you need to ensure it’s written properly to be an accepted form of payment.
 This ensures the Federal Reserve can process the check for payment.

-The following is the six steps to write a check.
+The following are the six steps to write a check.
 You can complete the steps in any order.

 Step 1: Check Date

-Write the current date.
-The date field is often found in the top right-hand corner.
+On a blank check, write the current date.
+The date field is often found in the upper right-hand corner.